janekpaw321/30-Days-Of-Python/25_Day_Pandas/25_pandas.md

   </tbody>
 </table>

 As you can see the csv file has three rows: Gender, Height and Weight.
-If the DataFrame would have a long rows, it would be hard to know all the columns.
+If the DataFrame rows were too long, it would be hard to know all the columns.
 Therefore, we should use a method to know the colums.  we do not know the number of rows.
 Let's use shape meathod.

 ```python
 print(df.shape) # as you can see 10000 rows and three columns